Laser Skin Resurfacing

 In about a week, the skin will dry out and begin to peel, revealing fresher, smoother skin beneath.
 It may take up to three weeks for the skin to completely recover, depending on each person's health condition and healing rate.
 Going back to wearing makeup once the skin has healed is fine, but oil-free products are preferable.

-The younger skin should be well moisturized and protected from UV exposure with an adequate broad-spectrum sunscreen that is designed for the face.
+Post-laser skin should be well moisturized and protected from UV exposure with an adequate broad-spectrum sunscreen that is designed for the face.
 It is always important to protect the skin against premature aging and skin cancer, but laser-treated skin is especially sensitive.
 New sun damage can alter laser skin resurfacing results and cause more lines, wrinkles, and pigmentation irregularities to form.
 The ideal sunscreen will be a sunblock with an SPF of 30 or higher.

 Options Beyond Laser Skin Resurfacing in Florida